Skip to cookie consent Skip to main content

 International travel

 If you travel abroad for more than 30 days, your U.S. hospital department must submit a "J-1 Travel Request” to our office.
 If you have J-2 dependents, they should also leave the U.S. while you are abroad for more than 30 days.
-Travel abroad for less than 30 days or less do not require consultation with our office.
+If the travel validation on your DS-2019 is valid then travel abroad for 30 days or less does not require consultation with our office.

 Js must always travel with and present the following items when re-entering the U.S.